 As stated in section 8.4, “control of externally provided, processes, products and services” means that organizations are responsible for their suppliers.
-This includes purchasing and receiving, communiciating necessary information in regards to purchase order and verifying the products and services received match what was purchased.
+This includes purchasing and receiving, communicating necessary information in regard to purchase order and verifying the products and services received match what was purchased.
 External control includes anything necessary to ensure that products and/or services provided conform to requirements.

 Examples of controls to place on suppliers: